-The procedure adopted when any of these offences had been committed was roughly as follows.
+The procedure adopted when any of these offences had been committed was rough as follows.
 Whether the complainant had or had not recognized the accused when the offence was being committed, he would go at once to the leader of the quarter concerned.
-If the accused was seized or recognized at the time or the offence, or if there was sufficient proof to identity the accused, he would be brought before the council of the quarter.
+If the accused was seized or recognized at the time of the offence, or if there was sufficient proof to identity the accused, he would be brought before the council of the quarter.
 There is little doubt that the accused would be allowed to say anything he wished, but of orderly procedure, there could have been little.
 Finally, if the council, after consulting, arrived at the decision that the accused was guilty, he would be seized and sold as a slave (usually to Aro-chukwu), his property being confiscated.
 The proceeds would be divided between the leader of the quarter and the complainant, the council members, no doubt, receiving a share as well.

 If there was reasonable doubt as to the accused’s guilt, he might be asked to go to the Aro-chukwu oracle, a deputation from the quarter concerned being selected to accompany him.
 Which way it went, Chukwu’s decision would be accepted.

-Murder was considered as a crime apart.
+The murder was considered as a crime apart.
 It would appear that a murderer was not killed, or told to hang himself, but simply driven out of the town together with all his family.
-The accused's relatives would do this by invading the murderer's compound with force, the latter seldom waiting to offer any resistance.
-All his property would besieged by the injured family and the compound razed to the ground.
+The accused’s relatives would do this by invading the murderer’s compound with force, the latter seldom waiting to offer any resistance.
+All his property would be besieged by the injured family and the compound razed to the ground.
 This idea of the whole family suffering for the crime of one of its members was probably the strongest deterrent of such a crime.

-The procedure in civil case depends on the usual principle of disturbing as few persons as possible in the matter.
+The procedure in a civil case depends on the usual principle of disturbing as few persons as possible in the matter.
 The common civil cases were naturally those concerning debt, bride price or land.
 Failing to obtain a settlement between themselves, the litigants would go to the obi-holder of the smallest unit of which they both were members.
 The obi-holder would call together if necessary; the old men of the unit and a settlement, or judgment would be made.
-At these meetings, everyone who wished, could talk, plaintiff, defendant, witnesses and judges, all speaking together whenever a point in any single person's statement might be held to be in dispute.
+At these meetings, everyone who wished could talk, plaintiff, defendant, witnesses and judges, all speaking together whenever a point in any single person’s statement might be held to be in dispute.
 There is little doubt, however, that after the usual consultation the judgments given were excellent and unbiased.

 In cases of dowry, bride price or debt, the near relatives of the contracting parties would have been present at any of discussions concerning the matter.
 In land cases, certain reasonably definite laws governed inheritance or succession, as generally speaking, all that remained to be decided was a question of ancestry.
 Questions concerning the actual users of the land for the past generations could never have been in dispute.